 The foot has standard 1/4" and 3/8" threaded inserts, along with an alignment hole.

 While a lens plate with anti-twist nubs, such as the Wimberley P30 Lens Plate, sufficiently locks onto this foot, another option is to utilize a dual bolt plate, such as the Wimberley P40.
-In that case, a 3/8"-16 to 1/4"-20 Reducer Bushing will be needed in the larger threaded insert.
-A great choice is the Really Right Stuff 40mm Sliding Multi-Purpose Rail plate that features an anti-twist pin that locks into the alignment hole.
+In that case, a 3/8"-16 to 1/4"-20 Reducer Bushing will be needed in the wider threaded insert.
+The foot provides an anti-twist pin alignment hole for plates utilizing that feature.

 Until now, the RF 24-105mm F2.8 L IS USM Z was Canon's largest black RF L-series lens.
-Now, it shares that title with the RF 70-200mm F2.8 L IS USM Z. Alternatively, get it in white.
+Now, it shares that title with the RF 70-200mm F2.8 L IS USM Z. Alternatively, get it in white (which matches the Canon extender color).

 While more conspicuous, white stays cooler in direct sunlight.
 Interesting is that the white lens weighs 0.01 lbs more, 2.44 vs. 2.45 lbs (1110g vs. 1115g).